Where to find free trees this Arbor Day

 Contact local governments or parks departments.

-The best way to start the ball rolling on this is to call your local municipality, or check its website, and find out what they are doing for Arbor Day.
-Find out if your town has any free tree programs going on, or if there are any local planting activities planned.
+Call your local municipality or check its website, and find out what it is doing for Arbor Day.
+You'll learn if your town has any free tree programs going on, or if there are any local planting activities planned.
 Local municipalities will often give out trees to interested citizens on Arbor Day.
-This isn’t always the case, though — not even in Nebraska City, Nebr., the very birthplace of Arbor Day!

 Article continues below advertisement

-The New York State website suggests that, short of planting new trees, homeowners can inspect the trees in their own backyards to make sure that they are healthy and free of cracks, wilting, fungus, or broken branches.
+The New York State Department of Environmental Conservation website suggests that, short of planting new trees, homeowners can inspect the trees in their own backyards to make sure that they are healthy and free of cracks, wilting, fungus, or broken branches.
 Eco-conscious individuals can even take to the local parks and streets, picking up trash and admiring all the trees around them.

 "Plant a Billion Trees."

-The Nature Conservancy is dedicated to planting a billion trees across the planet.
-The organization’s appropriately named "Plant a Billion Trees" campaign collects donations which it then uses to help fight deforestation.
-If you can’t find a way to get any free trees this Arbor Day, if you can’t join a planting celebration, and you still want to help, remember that you could always donate to a worthy conservation charity, such as the Arbor Day Foundation.
-That way, at least the trees will still get planted on your behalf.
+If you can’t find a way to get any free trees this Arbor Day, if you can’t join a planting celebration.
+And, if you still want to help, remember that you could always donate to a worthy conservation charity, such as the Arbor Day Foundation, or MrBeast's #TeamTrees, which partners with the Arbor Day Foundation to plant trees.
+That way, at least trees will still get planted on your behalf.

 Advertisement